Rongowhakaata: Post Settlement Governance Entity

-Rongowhakaata Iwi Trust manages the tribe's Treaty of Waitangi settlement under the Rongowhakaata Claims Settlement Act.
-It also represents the iwi under the Māori Fisheries Act and Māori Commercial Aquaculture Claims Settlement Act, and is the iwi authority for resource consent consultation under the Resource Management Act.
-The charitable trust is governed by one trustee from each of the five marae and three iwi elected trustees and is chaired by Moera Brown.
+The post-settlement governance entity for Rongowhakaata is the Rongowhakaata Iwi Trust, established to administer the iwi's Treaty of Waitangi settlement and assets under the Rongowhakaata Claims Settlement Act 2012.
+The trust is also a mandated iwi organisation under the Māori Fisheries Act 2004 and an iwi aquaculture organisation under the Māori Commercial Aquaculture Claims Settlement Act 2004.
+It is recognised as an iwi authority for the purposes of the Resource Management Act 1991.

+The trust is governed by eight trustees, comprising one representative elected from each of the five Rongowhakaata marae and three trustees elected by registered iwi members.

-The tribal area of the iwi is in the territory of Gisborne District Council, which performs of the function of both a district and regional council.
+The Rongowhakaata rohe lies within the jurisdiction of Gisborne District Council, a unitary authority exercising the functions of both a territorial authority and regional council.